 Other nearby markers.
 At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
 Stewart's Chapel (approx. 4.2 miles away); The Iron Brigade (approx. The Wisconsin River (approx. 6 miles away); New Lisbon Civil War Memorial (approx. 7 miles away); The Sand Counties – Aldo Leopold Territory (approx. 7 miles away); Wisconsin Veterans Memorial Highway (approx. 7.1 miles away); Lyndon Station Area Veterans Memorial (approx. 10.6 miles away); Mrs Salter Killed Here (approx. 10.6 miles away).
 Touch for a list and map of all markers in Mauston.

 More about this marker.
 This is a Wisconsin Registered Landmark – Number 95.

 Also see . . .
 Orland Steen Loomis.
 Wikipedia entry.
 "He died suddenly of a heart attack a month before he was to take office, and the Republican Lieutenant Governor Walter Samuel Goodland served all of Loomis's term as acting governor."
 (Submitted on June 30, 2009.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 30, 2009, by Keith L of Wisconsin Rapids, Wisconsin.
-This page has been viewed 799 times since then.
+It was originally submitted on June 30, 2009, by Keith L of Wisconsin Rapids, Wisconsin.
+This page has been viewed 837 times since then and 10 times this year.
 Photos: 1, 2. submitted on June 30, 2009, by Keith L of Wisconsin Rapids, Wisconsin. • Craig Swain was the editor who published this page.